 CareSource Health Insurance Review

-CareSource is mostly known for its Medicaid programs, but it also sells marketplace health insurance in six states.
-The company has average rates and low customer satisfaction scores.
-CareSource could be a good choice for Medicaid plans.
-But if you need individual health insurance, you should compare CareSource plans with options from other companies.
+CareSource can be a good choice for Medicaid plans.
+But if you need regular health insurance, you should compare CareSource plans with options from other companies.

 Cost of CareSource health insurance

-*Average monthly rate for a 40-year-old.
+Average monthly rates for a 40-year-old.

 Find Cheap Health Insurance in Your Area